Harry P. Leu Gardens: Site

-Leu House Museum

 At the heart of the gardens is Harry and Mary Jane Leu's home, known as the Leu House Museum, which has been restored and is on the National Historical Register.
 Guided tours of the Leu House, illustrating turn-of-the century Florida living, are available on the hour and the half-hour (times subject to change).

 Flora

 Leu Gardens is located in USDA climate zone 9b.
 The mild subtropical climate allows for a mix of temperate and tropical plants.
 The gardens are known for their extensive collections of aroids, azaleas, bamboo, bananas, bromeliads, camellias, citrus, conifers, crepe myrtles, cycads, ferns, flowering shrubs, flowering trees, gingers, heliconias, hibiscus and mallows, magnolias, ornamental grasses, palms, perennials, roses, trees, and vines.

-Areas of the gardens

-Annual Garden: This area displays more than 7,000 annuals, perennials, and shrubs suited to the Central Florida growing season.
-Plants in this area are often changed every 4 months.

-Archive Building: Built in 2000, this building holds archive storage for the Leu House Museum, has a bride's room, a groom's room, public restrooms and storage closets.

-Arid Garden: This area displays a wide variety of plants that are drought tolerant.
-Many come from desert regions or areas that are seasonally dry.
-Some types of plants found here include acacias, agaves, aloes, bromeliads, cacti, flowering trees, palms, succulents, and yuccas.

-Aroid Collection: Aroids are a large group of plants that belong to the Araceae Family.
-This diverse family shares a similar distinctive inflorescence (flowering structure), a spadix surrounded by a spathe.
-A vast majority of aroids are tropical or subtropical, but a few are from temperate regions.
-Most aroids at Leu Gardens can be found in the Tropical Stream Garden.
-Some of the plants include Aglaonema, Amorphophallus, Anthurium, Alocasia, Caladium, Colocasia, Dieffenbachia, Monstera, Philodendron, Spathiphyllum, Syngonium and Xanthosoma.

-Azalea Collection: Approximately 50 different cultivars and species of azaleas are found mainly in the North and South Woods.
-These are evergreen shrubs that belong to the genus Rhododendron.
-Azaleas begin flowering in late winter (Jan./Feb.) and are at their peak usually towards the end of February into early March.